 Prolonged independent life

-- health and welfare technology in the field of elderly care
+- health and welfare technology

-- support to family caregivers
+- relative support

 - working conditions in elderly care

 The research takes place to a large extent in collaboration / co-production with the target groups, industry and staff in health care and social services.

 The research group aims to increase the opportunities for, and support, a prolonged independent life and to contribute to the research base in the university's various educations in health and welfare.